 End Secrecy Around Criminal Investigative Records in Virginia

-Currently, Virginia state lawmakers are meeting for a special legislative session and are considering HB 5090 to make criminal investigative files public.
-Under Virginia’s Freedom of Information Act, the release of criminal investigation records is discretionary and difficult to access.
+Currently, under Virginia’s Freedom of Information Act (FOIA), the release of police criminal investigation records is discretionary and difficult to access.
 As a result, organizations like the Innocence Project at UVA School of Law and the Mid-Atlantic Innocence Project cannot fully investigate wrongful convictions.
-HB 5090 would add criminal investigative files to the types of records required to be released in accordance with the provisions of the Virginia Freedom of Information Act.
+The Virginia legislature has now passed HB 2004, which would open police investigative files to the public — a key to preventing wrongful convictions and bringing real justice to victims of police abuse.

 In the infamous case of the Norfolk Four, four Navy sailors were brutally interrogated by Norfolk police until they falsely confessed to a rape and murder.
 The detective who led the interrogations, Robert Glenn Ford, was later convicted of federal corruption in 2011.
 Ford was also involved in four other wrongful conviction cases that are currently being litigated by the Innocence Project at UVA School of Law.
 Under the current law, innocence organizations cannot access important criminal investigative files to see if Ford was involved in any other wrongful convictions.